SasiGanesan/social_Media/README.md

 - User authentication: Allows users to register, login,and manage their profiles.
 - Profile creation: Users can create, update, logout and delete their profiles.
-- Post management: Users can create,and view posts.
+- Post management: Users can create and view posts.
 - Real-time discussions: Provides functionality for users to engage in real-time discussions through one-to-one chat.

 ## Technologies Used